Selling A House With A Lien…The Best Way

-For houses, these judgements are usually filed with the county records office and are put in place to quietly force individuals to pay the money they owe.
+For houses, these judgments are usually filed with the county records office and are put in place to quietly force individuals to pay the money they owe.
 Typically, a home cannot be sold unless it has a “clear” title, and until the debt is paid off, the title will remain “unclear.”

 This means that when the time comes that you want to sell your property, the lien needs to be settled as part of the deal in order for you to finalize a sale.

-While it is technically possible for individuals or families to negotiate a settlement on their own, the risk involved and chance for huge monetary loss skyrockets without the trained eyes of professionals.
+While it is technically possible for individuals or families to negotiate a settlement on their own, the risk involved and the chance for huge monetary loss skyrockets without the trained eyes of professionals.

 Some of the risks of foregoing professional guidance include:

 - The process of selling a home with unpaid debt is overly complicated and exhausting